TheNewNormal/coreos-osx/README.md

 ------------

 Just start ````CoreOS Vagrant OSX GUI```` application and you will find a small icon with the CoreOS logo in the Status Bar.
+For now it only supports a standalone CoreOS VM, cluster support might come at same stage later one.

 * There you can ````Up````, ````Suspend````, ````Halt````, ````Reload```` CoreOS vagrant VM
 * Under ````Up & OS shell```` OS Shell will be opened when ````vagrant up```` finishes up and will have such environment set: